Note: This feature is only available on the Pro and Studio plans.

 There are two ways to upload spreads into a design proof:

-- Drag-and-drop the images from your computer onto the "Spreads" section of a design proof, and the upload will begin.
+Drag-and-drop the images from your computer onto the "Spreads" section of the design proof, and the upload will begin.

 When the upload is finished, the minimized modal will show a green bar.
 You can open the modal back up and click the "View Design Proof" button to be taken back to the design proof edit page.

 When uploading photos, there are three speeds at which you can upload:

 Slow, which is the option you should use if you have an intermittent or slow internet connection.
 This uploads one image at a time.

 Normal, which is the option you will most likely be using.
 This uploads 4 images at a time.